libster/build/README.markdown

-Welcome to my build project
+Welcome to my build project.
 ===============================

 This project sets up and configures a server or dev system via puppet (its mainly built for private and includes packages and services for me, but may be useful to others).